Fur trader, grain merchant, memoirist.

 He married Mary Gilbert in 1881.
 They lived at Pembina, then St. Paul, and from 1890 to 1910 at Kalispell, Montana where he ran a ranch.
 He then moved to Grand Forks, British Columbia where he built a fruit farm but was not successful.
 He subsequently headed south to the American Okanogan Valley, returning to British Columbia in 1927.

-He died in 1932 and is commemorated by Traill County in North Dakota.
+He died at Grand Forks, British Columbia on 20 June 1932.
+He is commemorated by Traill County in North Dakota and Traill Avenue in Winnipeg.
 A memoir of his adventures in the West from 1866 to 1870 was compiled by Mae Atwood from his letters and journals and published as In Rupert’s Land: Memoirs of Walter Traill (1970).

 See also: